Winter Dental Hygiene Seminar

 Are you able to discern which of your patients are likely to get new carious lesions?
 Do you know what can be done to help those who continue to develop caries?
 Are you familiar with current methods to prevent non-cavitated lesions from becoming cavitated?
 Would you like to know which techniques and products are best?

-You will get the answers to these questions and more during the 2016 Winter Dental Hygiene Seminar focused on caries assessment, prevention and clinical management strategies for the dental hygienist.
-Dental hygienists are uniquely positioned to identify caries risk factors, communicate with patients and provide interceptive care.
-In this targeted program, Dr. John Maggio will share the latest evidence for rethinking dentistry’s approach to caries as a disease and will provide you with specific strategies for prevention and minimally invasive interventions.
-You will benefit from numerous clinical case presentations that will help you directly apply this information to your daily clinical practice.
+You will get the answers to these questions and more during the 2016 Winter Dental Hygiene Seminar focused on caries assessment, prevention and clinical management strategies.
+With Dr. John Maggio’s help, you and your dental team will explore the most contemporary approaches to identifying caries risk, communicating with patients and providing interceptive care.
+In this targeted program, you will receive the latest evidence on rethinking dentistry’s approach to caries as a disease along with specific approaches for prevention and minimal intervention.
+Numerous clinical case reviews are used to help you directly apply this information to your daily practice.

 This program is supported in part through an unrestricted educational grant from GC America.